 The Day of Your Marriage-Based Adjustment of Status Interview

-If you have applied for a green card based on marriage, and are eligible to do your entire application process in the U.S., then a few months after submitting your adjustment of status packet to U.S. Citizenship and Immigration Services (USCIS), the agency will schedule your interview.
-It will be held at one of its local offices, hopefully near where you live.
+If you have applied for a green card based on marriage, and are eligible to do your entire application process in the U.S. ("adjust status"), then a few months after submitting your I-485 adjustment of status (AOS) packet to U.S. Citizenship and Immigration Services (USCIS), the agency will most likely schedule you for an interview.
+This will be held at one of its local offices, hopefully near where you live.

 The appointment notice will look much like the one below.
 Read the notice carefully.
 Your local USCIS office might have added new or different requirements.